citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## CPU Slider ([#5025](https://github.com/citra-emu/citra/pull/5025)) by [jroweboy](https://github.com/jroweboy)

 Citra decides how much time the game has run on the CPU by counting up the number of instructions the CPU runs.
-Some games take advantage of this extra time and do extra work each frame, and extra work means that Citra can't keep up and the speed can drop below 100%.
+Some games take advantage of this extra time and do additional work each frame, which means that Citra can't keep up and the speed can drop below 100%.
-As a workaround for this, some games that experience a similar slow down on 3DS hardware will include built-in frame skipping code, letting them do less in a frame if they aren't going to get full speed.
+As a workaround for this, some games that experience a similar slowdown on 3DS hardware will include built-in frame skipping code, letting them do less in a frame if they aren't going to get full speed.

 The CPU frequency slider added here allows a user to overclock or underclock the emulated CPU clock speed.
 By underclocking the emulated clock, this can cause games to think that they need to do less work in order to keep full speed gameplay, which means Citra also gets to keep full speed as well.
 By overclocking, it's possible that the game will no longer need to skip frames, and as long as your Citra is at 100% speed, it may make the gameplay smoother.

-Either way, both of these should be considered fun for experiments only, and anything outside of 100% is not supported.
+Either way, this slider should only be used for experiments or workarounds, and we won't provide support for any bugs caused by changing the slider from 100%.
 If you have a crash when under/overclocking, don't bother reporting it, just change the setting back to 100% and continue playing.

 (pic of LM2)